 - No training of hunting-dogs outside of designated hunting preserves and areas.

-Reminder: tree stands and ground blinds must be tagged with the hunter’s name, phone number, and PGC-issued hunter identification number, and they must be removed from Conservancy properties after the end of deer hunting seasons as required by PGC regulations.
+Reminder: Tree stands and ground blinds must be tagged with the hunter’s name, phone number, and PGC-issued hunter identification number, and they must be removed from Conservancy properties after the end of deer hunting seasons as required by PGC regulations.
 Tree stands and ground blinds remaining on Conservancy properties after this time are considered abandoned property and will be removed.